Spring Meadow Lake State Park

 Spring Meadow Lake State Park is a public recreation area covering 61 acre just west of Helena, Montana.
-Once the site of a gravel pit and factory, the state park centers around a man-made, spring-fed lake, which is used for swimming, fishing, non-motorized boating, and scuba diving.
-The park also offers picnicking, a mile-long trail around the lake, and ice fishing and ice skating in winter.
+Formerly the site of a gravel pit and factory, the park now centers on a man-made, spring-fed lake used for swimming, fishing, non-motorized boating, and scuba diving.
+It also offers picnicking, a one-mile trail encircling the lake, and activities such as ice fishing and ice skating in winter.
 Largemouth bass, westslope cutthroat trout, yellow perch, and pumpkinseed are the main catches.
 A fishing pier was added to 30 acre lake in 2011.